Bezen Perrot: Interwar radicalization

-Inspired by the message of Breizh Atao, in 1930 Célestin Lainé, a reserve artillery officer, gathered a small group of companions to found Gwenn ha du, a terrorist organisation advocating the creation of an independent Breton state through direct action.
-In August 1932, Gwenn ha du blew up a 400-year-old monument dedicated to the union of Brittany and France.
+Inspired by the message of Breizh Atao, in 1930 Célestin Lainé, a reserve artillery officer, gathered a small group of companions to found Gwenn ha du, a paramilitary group advocating the creation of an independent Breton state through direct action.
+In August 1932, Gwenn ha du blew up a 21-year-old monument dedicated to the union of Brittany and France.
 Lainé was arrested, however, he was released after a former coworker provided him with an alibi.
 Gwenn ha du attracted the support of many young nationalists who had become disillusioned with the failure of mainstream political parties to gain ground in formal elections.
 Gwenn ha du ceased its operations between 1933 and 1936, while Lainé was working at the Kuhlmann plant in Loos, French Flanders.
 There, he established links with Flemish nationalists, who introduced him to Gerhard von Tevenar, an Abwehr agent, who converted Lainé to Nordic neopaganism.
 Lainé returned to Brittany in 1937, relegating Gwenn ha du the responsibility of sabotage and forming Kadevernn a group that was intended to be the nucleus of a Breton national army.
 Lainé's most trusted supporters from the two groups were placed in Service Spécial, a secret special operations unit.

 In November 1938, two Service Spécial members departed for Germany under the pretext of pursuing a degree in Celtic Studies at the University of Rostock.
 Their actual mission involved establishing contact with Abwehr's Department II, which was tasked with organising subversive activities abroad.
 Lainé and Gwenn ha du chief of operations Herve Helloco followed in July 1939.
 In early August, a crate containing 50 kg of Breton nationalist propaganda and seditious slogans such as Why Die for Danzig? washed up at Saint Aubin, Jersey.
 British police informed their French colleagues of the incident, prompting the surveillance of Breton radicals.
 Six members of Service Spécial were arrested, but a five-month interrogation failed to produce any incriminating evidence leading to their release.
 A shipment of arms, munitions and propaganda material was delivered successfully and hidden in caches with the help of Scrignac priest Jean-Marie Perrot.